-4.8.4.1 Union Problem
+4.8.4.1 Pivot overlaping

-The union problem consists of a false pivot generated between real pivots that overlap.
+Union problem consists of a false pivot generated between real pivots that are overlapping.
 Figure 21 exemplifies this problem as well as its resolution.

 Figure 21.
 Illustration of the problem of the union between two or more center irrigation poles.
 A) union problem; B) result of the filter applied to solve the union problem.